bytemanproject/byteman/contrib/bmunit/README.txt

-byteman.jar         -- the jar which contains agent itself tools.jar           -- the JVM tools API jar which is normally found in $JAVA_HOME/lib. junit.jar/          -- one or both depending on which test model you are using. testng.jar             BMUnit has been tested with JUnit 4.8 or TestNG 5.14.6.
-Earlier
+byteman.jar         -- the jar which contains agent itself tools.jar           -- the JVM tools API jar which is normally found in $JAVA_HOME/lib. junit.jar/          -- one or both depending on which test model you are using. testng.jar             BMUnit has been tested with JUnit 4.8 or TestNG 6.3.1
-                       versions may also work, later ones should be fine
+                       and 6.8.5.
+Earlier wil not work, later ones should be fine

 Note also that JAVA_HOME is the location where you installed a Java _JDK_ (not just a Java _JRE_).
 The tools jar is not normally added to the Java runtime path.
 That normally only